Cadmiral/trailing-profit-bot/README.md

 These can be substituted for your preferred services, with some modifications to the api calls.

-## Configuration files:

-config.txt - telegram and webserver port config \
-state.cfg - can be used to hold state information, such as the multi-timeframe trends (not currently implemented in this version).
-It also checks wheher there is already a trade running of the same security (see example file).

 ## How it all works:

 This bot is intended for those who have preconfigured trading strategies/algorithms created on software platforms that supports webhook calls, i.e TradingView.
 Here is the order flow: